rweather/newhope-java/README.md

 in case you need to write the key values to somewhere else in the caller-supplied buffers.

-The NewHopeTests class provides some more examples.
+The NewHopeTest class provides some more examples.

 ## Random Number Generation